 - The major disadvantage of enamel oil-based paint is the fact that there is a high content of VOC materials – carbon-based chemicals that are a concern for the environment and personal health.
 According to the new LEED guidelines for paint, toxic chemicals must be under 150 grams/ litre for flat finishes.
 Most of the oil-based enamel paint contains more than 300 grams/litre.
 Acrylic enamels have less VOCs consistency.
 Acrylic paint is non-toxic.
 It contains less amount of carbon-based chemicals (VOCs) – under 50 grams/litre which makes it the more eco-friendly choice for your home.

 Find the answers to some specific questions regarding acrylic and enamel paint.

 How to tell if the paint is oil or water based?

 If you’re wondering if the paint on the surface you want to repaint is oil-based or water-based, there is a simple way to tell the difference.
-Damp a cotton ball or soft cloth in a rubbing alcohol and scrub the paint from a small area on the surface.
+Damp a cotton ball or soft cloth in rubbing alcohol and scrub the paint from a small area on the surface.

 If the paint does come off after rubbing the surface, then it’s water-based paint.
-If that is the case you can proceed with the repainting with any type of paint without recoating the surface.
+If that is the case, you can proceed with the repainting with any type of paint without recoating the surface.

 Can you paint acrylic over enamel paint?

 Clean the surface using a soft cloth and cleaning detergent.
 After that, use sandpaper to remove the top glossy layer and to create a smooth surface for painting.
-Apply latex primer over the enamel paint to bond the surface on couple thin layers.
+Apply latex primer over the enamel paint to bond the surface on a couple of thin layers.
 Make sure every layer is dry before applying the next one.
-After the coating is completely dry you can paint over with acrylic paint.
+After the coating is completely dry, you can paint over with acrylic paint.

 Can you put oil-based paint over water-based paint?